Click on the classes below to read current grade level descriptions:

-In First Grade, we work with students at their developmental “just right” level, cultivating the whole child and his or her passion for learning.
-Each child will progress at his/her own rate, continuing to build a strong foundation and a lifelong love of learning.
+In First Grade, we work with students at their developmental level, cultivating the whole child and their passion for learning.
+Each child will progress at their own rate, continuing to build a strong foundation and a lifelong love of learning.
 We encourage our students to ask questions and make discoveries.
 When you walk into a First Grade classroom, you will see children who are joyfully engaged in their “work,” while they are listening, reading, writing, exploring, and problem-solving.
 Strong relationships with peers and teachers develop through positive interactions that promote a sense of classroom and school community.
 Fostering each child’s self-esteem and building a secure foundation for growth is the essence of First Grade.

 “The greatest gifts you can give your children are the roots of responsibility and the wings of independence.” – Denis Waitley

 Second Grade is a year rich in developing relationships, collaborative learning, and engaging curriculum.

 Second Grade is an exciting and eventful year that provides a meaningful academic and social experience.
 Students learn to create and maintain a respectful community within the classroom.
 Teachers engage children in a challenging curriculum designed to meet the needs of the whole child.